The Merikin Community of Trinidad: A Legacy of Resilience and African Heritage

-Who are the Merikens and how did they get established in Trinidad?
-It was the engagements in the Atlantic States of Maryland, Virginia, and Georgia, between the United States and Britain.
-This led to the founding of the Company Villages in Moruga Trinidad.
+Who are the Merikens, and how did they get established in Trinidad?
+The engagements in the Atlantic States of Maryland, Virginia, and Georgia between the United States and Britain led to the establishment of company villages in Moruga, Trinidad.

-The black soldiers who fought against British ex-masters as the Corps of Colonial Marines in British service were later granted lands in Trinidad in companies where they became known as Merikins.
+The Black soldiers who fought against their British ex-masters as part of the Corps of Colonial Marines in British service were later granted lands in Trinidad, where they became known as Merikens.

-The war that lasted for two years developed a peculiar relationship between black American marines and the British.
-The Colonial Marines, who were former slaves, believed the British King had come to free them.
-The British saw the black American marines as a source of fighting power to curb American expansion.
+The war, which lasted for two years, fostered a unique relationship between Black American marines and the British.
+The Colonial Marines, former slaves, believed that the British king had come to free them, while the British viewed the Black American marines as a valuable source of fighting power to counter American expansion.

-After the war, Alexander Cochrane, Vice-Admiral and Commander-in-Chief in North America issued a proclamation in 1814 inviting those who may have been disposed to emigrate from the United States, to board a British vessel.
-They would be taken to one of Britain's overseas possessions and set free.
-An estimated 761 Marines took up the offer and came to Trinidad in six batches or companies.
-As a result, there are six company villages on the island near Moruga.
+Following the war, Alexander Cochrane, vice admiral and commander-in-chief in North America, issued a proclamation in 1814 inviting those who were inclined to emigrate from the United States to board a British vessel.
+Britain would transport them to one of its overseas possessions and grant them freedom.
+An estimated 761 Marines accepted this offer and arrived in Trinidad in six batches or companies.
+Consequently, there are six company villages on the island near Moruga.

 The names are as follows: